 Bet Giorgis church, Lalibela © Judith Duk

-Lalibela is one of the world's most remarkable spiritual sites, home to Ethiopia's astounding rock hewn churches and an important pilgrimage site for Ethiopia's Orthodox Christians.
-There are 13 churches in total, all carved from a single piece of granite, and all in current use.
+Lalibela is one of the world's most remarkable spiritual sites and Ethiopia's greatest tourist attraction.
+It is home to the country's astounding rock-hewn churches and an important pilgrimage site for Ethiopia's Orthodox Christians.
+There are 13 functioning churches in total, all carved from a single piece of granite.
 The churches were carved from the top down and some lie nearly hidden in deep trenches, while others stand in open caves.
 Each is unique.
-The churches are connected by a labyrinth of tunnels and dark narrow passageways with crypts, grottos, caverns and galleries hewn from the red rock.
-They were carved between the 10th and 12th centuries in a bid to create the New Jerusalem for those unable to pilgrimage to the Holy Land.
-The small town itself is fairly rudimental, but there is an airport, one large hotel and good restaurants.
-The atmosphere of Lalibela can be described as biblical, a quiet, mystical place, with a cool, moist climate, that never fails to astound its growing number of visitors.
-It should be noted that Lalibela and its churches are not tourist attractions, but places for worship and contemplation: tourists should be respectful when visting and taking photographs.
-Having said that, the people are really friendly and welcome visitors, and it is difficult to imagine people being disrespectful of this awe-inspiring place.
+The churches are connected by a labyrinth of tunnels and dark narrow passageways with crypts, grottos, caverns, and galleries hewn from the red rock.
+They were carved between the 10th and 12th centuries in a bid to create a New Jerusalem for those unable to pilgrimage to the Holy Land.
+The small town of Lalibela is fairly rudimental, but there is an airport, some tourist accommodation, and good restaurants.
+Lalibela is a quiet, mystical place with a cool and moist climate, never failing to astound its growing number of visitors.
+It should be noted that Lalibela and its churches are not tourist attractions, but places for worship and contemplation: visitors should be respectful when visiting and taking photographs.